cerebral/new-api-pattern-demo/README.md

 ```

 This is of course opinionated, but we wanted to explore a pattern where operators er not necessary
-and you are not drowned in file creation :-)
+and you are not forced to drown in file creation because not using them :-)